-USA Softball NCAA NFHS The Pitch shall not make another revolution after releasing the ball 6.3M Same as USA Softball 10.6.5 The Pitcher does not continue to wind up after taking the forward step or after the ball is released.
+USA Softball NCAA NFHS Pitcher shall bring hands together for not less than one and not more then 10 seconds.
+6A.1.E Pitcher has not more than five seconds to deliver the pitch after the hands are brought together 10.18 Same as USA Softball 6-1-1c Number of Revolutions The pitcher must not make more than two revolutions of the arm on the windmill pitch.
+A pitcher may drop the arm to the side and to the rear before starting the windmill motion.
+6.3.D Not more than one and a half revolutions.
+10.6.1 Not more than one and a half clockwise revolutions of the arm in the windmill pitch.
+6-1-4d Continuing the Revolution The Pitch shall not make another revolution after releasing the ball 6.3M Same as USA Softball 10.6.5 The Pitcher does not continue to wind up after taking the forward step or after the ball is released.
 NOTE: Continuation of wind up is considered any action that, after the ball is released causes the arm to continue to rotate past the shoulder.
-6-1-4e Legal Delivery 0.05 N 1 D 1 1104 0 (1) 0.4.0 The Pitcher may not throw behind their back or through their legs and the ball must be delivered on the throwing side of the 6.3F No such Rule Same as USA Softball 6-1-3c In the act of delivering the ball, the pitcher shall take one step with the non-pivot foot simultaneous with the release of the ball.
+6-1-4e Legal Delivery The Pitcher may not throw behind their back or through their legs and the ball must be delivered on the throwing side of the body.
+6A.3F No such Rule Same as USA Softball 6-1-3c

+USA Softball NCAA NFHS JO: In the act of delivering the ball, the pitcher shall take one step with the non-pivot foot simultaneous with the release of the ball.
 The step must be forward and toward the batter within the 24-inch length of the pitcher's plate.
 It is not a step if the pitcher slides the pivot foot across the pitcher's plate toward the batter, or if the pivot foot turns or slides in order to push off the pitcher's plate, provided contact is maintained with the plate.
 Raising the foot off the pitcher's plate and returning it to the plate creates a rocking motion and is an illegal act.
 Any step back with the non-pivot foot must begin before the start of the pitch.
-Once the pitch has started (the hands separate), the pitcher shall not take more than one step which must 6A.3.I The stride foot may be on or behind the pitcher's plate as far back as desired.
+Once the pitch has started (the hands separate), the pitcher shall not take more than one step which must be forward, toward the batter and simultaneous with the delivery.
+The stride foot may be on or behind the pitcher's plate as far back as desired.
 Once the pitcher initially sets the toe of her stride foot, she may not step back any farther to increase the distance behind the pitcher's plate.
-10.2.1.1 Same as USA Softball 6-1-2b
+10.2.1.1 Same as USA Softball 6-1-2b Pushing off and dragging the pivot foot in contact with the ground or having both feet in the air is allowed.
+6A.3K The pivot foot must remain in contact with the ground.
+10.1.2.1 The pivot foot must remain in contact with the ground.
+6-1-2c The pitcher has 20 seconds to release the next pitch after receiving the ball or after the umpire indicates "play ball."
+6A.3.O Once catcher and batter are ready, pitcher has 10 seconds to bring their hands together.
+10.18 Same as USA Softball 6-2-3